orange-cloudavenue/cloudavenue-cli/docs/command/cav_get.md

 ### Options

 ```
+  -f, --filename string   Filename to write to when using --filename=myfile and need --output=json|yaml flags (default stdout)
   -h, --help              help for get
   -o, --output string     Output format.
 One of: (wide, json, yaml)
 ```

 ### Options inherited from parent commands